Tehnix/slight/README.md

 3) A config file is later coming to allow several tweaks (when to send IRC messages, what branch to listen to, etc).
 The default is, at the moment, that it sends IRC messages for all steps, and, it only listens for a push to the master branch.

 Start the server with `./slight.py start`, and it'll listen to everything on port 13373.

+### Dependencies ###

+The goal is to have as little dependicies on things outside the standard library.
+Alas, alas, some may have gotten through the needle-eye.

+List of needed modules/packages:
+* `yaml` which can be installed with `pip install PyYaml`

 ### Get IRC messages ###